By Ian Nixon, Feb 7 2018 06:11PM

 Normally we would have this curry with goat or lamb but it's just as good with any meat or a bunch of veggies.

-The rice and beans is a classic Caribbean recipe that is pretty much the only choice of rice you should go for with this curry.
+The Persian pilaf is cooked with a litle spice mix and garnished with fruit and nuts.
 The rice should take about 20 minutes to cook so can be done while the curry is simmering away.